auth0-samples/auth0-spring-security-mvc-sample/06-Rules/README.md

 `auth0.issuer` should have the value `https://YOUR_DOMAIN.auth0.com/` (the trailing slash is important).
 For example, if your `auth0.domain` is `example.auth0.com` then `auth0.issuer` should have value `https://example.auth0.com/`.

-There are two properties in `auth0.properties` that you do not need to touch.
-Leave values as `false`

-`auth0.servletFilterEnabled: false` - this ensures we don't autowire the ServletFilter defined in an Auth0 dependency library.

 `auth0.defaultAuth0WebSecurityEnabled: false` - this ensures we do not autowire the default configuration file provided with the `auth0-spring-security-mvc` library itself.
 That is a default configuration suitable only for simpler applications seeking to have an out of the box secured endpoint URL - similar to `auth0-servlet` library.